steemit/condenser/src/app/help/en/welcome.md

 <a href="#Table_of_Contents">^</a>
 ### <span id="Password_Security">Password Security</span>

+**There is no lost password recovery for Steem accounts**.
+You are 100% responsible for having it backed up.
+This means secure digital backups, as well as secured paper backups, off-site if possible.

 Your Steemit account is worth real money.
 Treat your Steemit password like you would your bank password, and keep it secure!

-Unless your password was recently changed and you possess the old one, **there is no password recovery for Steem accounts**.
-You are 100% responsible for having it backed up.
-This means secure digital backups, as well as secured paper backups, off-site if possible.

 <a href="#Table_of_Contents">^</a>
 ### <span id="Earning_on_Steemit">Earning on Steemit</span>